This is a true story of a man who discovered Reiki, the universal life force.

 Put your hands together morning and evening and pray in your heart and chant these words out.

 For mental and physical improvement.
 Usui Reiki Therapy

 This is indeed a great lesson in the cultivation of life, and it is the same law that taught and enjoined by the saints and sages of old.

-Therefore, Usui believed that these Five Commandments were the secret way to bring happiness to people and the elixir to cure all diseases.
+Therefore, Usui believed that these Five Precepts were the secret way to bring happiness to people and the elixir to cure all diseases.